Acne Treatments: Ratings of Sources

 by Dana Hudepohl

 Our AssessmentDana Hudepohl recommends combination treatments for people suffering from acne.
 Retinoids, for example, can be effective for all types of acne, but they are even more so when used in combination with hormonal, antibiotic or benzoyl peroxide treatments.
-Hudepohl suggests a combination of benzoyl peroxide and salicylic acid for those with mild cases of acne but suggests that those with severe cases might need prescription-strength medications.
+A combination of benzoyl peroxide and salicylic acid is suggested for those with mild cases of acne and those with severe cases might need prescription-strength medications.
 No specific products are reviewed, but a list of alternative, natural remedies is included.

 Simple Tips to Cure Your Acne Naturally